 - X-ray confirms the heel spur, as the bony growth on the heel is visible on an X-ray.

 Calcaneal spur can be treated non-surgically in most cases.
-There are recommended conservative treatments by our chiropractors which can help the situation.
+There are recommended conservative treatments by our chiropractors which may help the situation.
 More than 90 percent of people get better with nonsurgical treatments.
 The goal of your treatment is to lessen the stress to the base of the heel and reduce the damage increase of the calcium deposits when it gets accumulated.
 This is done through stretching exercises, some shoe recommendations and taping or strapping to rest stressed muscles and tendons.

 Learn more about calcaneal spur together with our Chiropractors at Oxford Falls.
 Ask us how Complete chiropractic can help with your condition.